OpenLISPh/PLAN/readme.md

     ```

-### Run {Project Name}
+### Run PLAN
 1. Launch the admin application by running `make admin`
 2. Launch the user page by running `make run`

 ## Contributing guidelines
-{Include a link to your contributing guide here.
-If you do not have a contributing guide, incorporate the information in the README.}
+Contributions will be opened in the near future.

 ## Additional documentation
-Contributions will be opened in the near future.
+In-progress.
+Please be patient.

 ## How to get help
 Check GitHub issues for help.
 Additional means will be available soon.